Maui Nui Makai Network

 Picture

-PLACE-BASED MANAGEMENT
+PLACE-BASED PROTECTIONS

-Some special areas in Maui Hikina have been identified for additional management, on top of the proposed rules shared.
+Five sites in Maui Hikina have been identified for additional management, on top of the proposed rules shared.

 Additional management could address: